Karan-Singh-01/terraform-aws/Simple_Serverless_Project/README.md

 **Overview:**

-This repository contains the Terraform configuration code referenced in my Medium blog post titled "Troubleshooting API Gateway and Lambda Deployment with Terraform".
-The project demonstrates setting up an API Gateway REST API connected to an AWS Lambda function.
+This repository contains the Terraform configuration code referenced in my Medium blog post: https://medium.com/@karansingh1550/deploy-serverless-with-terraform-conquer-common-api-gateway-lambda-challenges-e4375a2169eb .
 This involves creating several AWS resources using Terraform to ensure seamless integration and deployment.
 Accessing the API's invoke URL will display the response from the lambda function.

 **Project Details:**